flash62au/EngineDriver_Home/docs/configuration/preferences.rst

    :align: right
    :scale: 50%

-Setting this preference will display a *Flashlight* button in action bar of the Throttle Screen.
+Setting this preference will display a *Flashlight* button in action bar of the |T-S|.

 Clicking this button will turn on/off the Device's camera light.